muziejus/javascripting-english-major/12-markdown.md

 from another website is most likely copyright infringement, even if you give credit.
 This is why my webpages are typically light on images; they tend to feature only images I have created or photos I have taken.
-For the “Could Be” project, there are not many opportunities for images, but your project may differ.
+For the “Could Be” Project, there are not many opportunities for images, but your project may differ.

 If you do use images, I recommend hotlinking them from a dedicated image